gumaerc-testorg/res.3-003-january-iap-2017/content/pages/host-your-own-workshop.md

 Github
 ------

-We were sponsored by [GitHub Education](https://education.github.com/) with free private repos.
+We were sponsored by {{% resource_link "fee3a8dd-aaed-4e61-b3f0-1c19fe2072b6" "GitHub Education" %}} with free private repos.

-For the course we created a [single repo](https://mens-et-manus.github.io/archive/2017-IAP-Arduino-Unity/) and gave every student access to it.
+For the course we created a {{% resource_link "c8014ef6-e20d-4666-ad2d-163b03307eee" "single repo" %}} and gave every student access to it.
 We populated it with simple html templates and folders for each student and group.

 Hardware
 --------